sidrt16/ai-autonomous-agents/README.md

 ## How to use

-Each project contains a `SKILL.md` file — a complete knowledge document you can plug into any AI assistant to get started immediately.
+Each project contains a 'SKILL- AI-Powered Content Generation Pipeline.md' file — a complete knowledge document you can plug into any AI assistant to get started immediately.